 The vendor did not document the technical evaluation appropriately; however, engineering had reviewed the deviation to determine it did not constitute a potential defect.

--than-minor if: The vendor would have to perform additional work to determine if there is a potential defect on a shipped component.
+More-than-minor if: The vendor would have to perform additional work to determine if there is a potential defect on a shipped component.

 Example b.
 The vendor’s 10 CFR Part 21 procedure does not address all of the requirements of 10 CFR Part 21.21(a) for evaluating deviations and failures to comply.

-Minor because: The inspectors reviewed a sample of recent Nonconformance Reports and Corrective Action Reports and did not identify any specific issues that would have warranted further evaluation under the vendor’s Part 21 program.
+Minor because: The inspectors reviewed a sample of recent Nonconformance Reports and Corrective Action Reports and did not identify any specific issues that would have warranted further evaluation under the vendor’s 10 CFR Part 21 program.

--than-minor if: The inspectors reviewed a sample of recent Nonconformance Reports and Corrective Action Reports and identified specific issues that would have warranted further evaluation under the vendor’s 10 CFR Part 21 program.
+More-than-minor if: The inspectors reviewed a sample of recent Nonconformance Reports and Corrective Action Reports and identified specific issues that would have warranted further evaluation under the vendor’s 10 CFR Part 21 program.

 -or-